 To fight against second hand smoke, we didn’t deliver masks to every non smoker just because we wanted to preserve the freedom of the smokers.
 We forced smokers to stay away from us and our children.
 For guns, we would rather make bullet proof backpacks than protect them from the real danger.
 It’s not even a question to get the guns away.
 Just like I said earlier, would it hurt a gun nut to keep guns in a safe?
-They are scared of the government (or the illuminati) taking their guns, but don’t care about keeping them away from their children.
+They are scared of the government (or the Illuminati) taking their guns, but don’t care about keeping them away from their children.
 Most countries authorizing gun sales have a long path to get them legally: background checks, need to have a safe, trainings, etc. It can take days to get the gun you bought.
-The District of Columbia is already implementing all of these stricter laws.
+The District of Columbia, where the government sits, is already implementing all of these stricter laws.
 Are our politicians more important than our children?

 Yemen has the same kind of laws we have in the US nationwide and I don’t think Americans want to be compared to a country they can’t even find on a map.
 It’s easier to get a gun from an unlicensed seller than it is to get a credit card.
 In some states, it is easier to start a rampage on children than to stop an unwanted pregnancy.
 How can you be for a small government to protect your freedom and for a big government to take that freedom away from women?
 The Supreme Court would rather let a business deny a cake for gays than force a gun seller to deny a gun to a dangerous person.